-FinU students are exempt from paying tuition fees at partner universities, so studying there is free of charge (except for tuition fee-paying programs).
+FinU students are exempt from paying tuition fees at partner universities, so studying there is free of charge.
 Other expenses (including transportation, visa fees, accommodation, meals, etc.) are borne by the student.
 You can gauge the approximate cost of living in a particular city here.
+These costs can be covered through additional scholarship programs (for example, Erasmus+ or FIRST+), but the possibility of receiving such support should be discussed with the FinU coordinator BEFORE submitting documents for participation in the Competition.